SeanTFarr/bikesharing/README.md

 ### Heatmaps of the weekday usage:
 <img src='images\Heatmaps.png'>
-These heatmaps show the usage being at its highest volume Monday - Friday and the highest time frames being from 7-9 a.m. and  5-7 p.m.. in a quick look at trips by gender, you see that males were more likely to use the bikes.
+These heatmaps show the usage being at its highest volume Monday - Friday and the highest time frames being from 7-9 a.m. and  5-7 p.m..
+In a quick look at trips by gender, again you see that males were more likely to use the bikes.

 ### The Station Volume:
 <img src='images\stations.png'>

-In these maps, each station, both start and end stations, are indicated by a circle. the larger the circle the larger the volume.
+In these maps, each station, both start and end stations, are indicated by a circle.
+The larger the circle the larger the volume.
 You can see that the highest concentration of stations and the largest volumes are in the heart of the city.
 ### Trip Hours:
 <img src='images\start-stop_hours.png'>
 The above bar charts show the number of trips per hour daily and includes both the subscriber and the regular customer.